-The process of unifying entire ecosystems for improved collaboration, seamless connectivity, and greater cross-business information sharing is moving car manufacturers away from an engineering-oriented model towards a much more data-driven approach.
+The process of unifying entire ecosystems for improved collaboration, seamless connectivity, and greater cross-business information sharing is moving car manufacturers towards a much more data-driven approach.
 To do this, they need to rapidly reshape their business.
 I’m seeing many embarking on a digital transformation process that includes data analytics for greater visibility of innovation, development, and resource requirements.

-Tesla is an early adopter of new industry methodologies for this data-driven approach.
-It started this process long before anyone else and has a greater amount of quality data compared to others.
-Another reason for Tesla’s leadership in this area is that they see themselves fundamentally as a software and data business rather than a manufacturer.
-Unlike traditional manufacturers, Tesla is driven by data-enabled personalization and functionality.
+Today, manufacturers like Mercedes are launching proprietary, purpose-built in-car operating systems, putting software at the forefront of driver experience, and behind rapid feature releases at scale.
+Tesla started this process long before anyone else and has a greater amount of quality data compared to others.
+Another reason for their leadership in this area is that they see themselves fundamentally as a software and data business rather than a manufacturer.

 IT Moves from Cost Center to Profit Center